 If your authorization has been revoked and your position requires travel on behalf of the University, please read: TER and Drivers Authorization.

 The Driver Authorization process is now being done online through the Wisconsin Department of Administration’s Enterprise Fleet Management System.

 Complete your online Vehicle Use Agreement (VUA): VUA Sign-up Portal

 It will only take a few minutes to complete the online Vehicle Use Agreement.
+Forms filled incorrectly will be terminated without notification.
+Please take your time following the step by step instructions.
 We suggest you have the following items available when you log in:

-OUT OF STATE DRIVERS: Per University of Wisconsin System Administrative Procedure 615.A, you will need to provide and scan in a current Certified Driver Abstract from your state of issuance when you submit your online Vehicle Use Agreement.
-Submittal is required annually for Staff, Faculty, and LTE’s.
-It is also required for students and volunteers who are applying to be authorized drivers.
+Per University of Wisconsin System Administrative Procedure 615.A, you will need to provide and scan in a current Certified Driver Abstract from your state of insurance when you submit your online Vehicle Use Agreement.
+Meaning, before you start the driving authorization process for UW Platteville you must obtain a Certified Abstract from your state of residence.
+Once you've obtained your Certified Driver Abstract you should be able to scan or link it to the Universities VUA.
+Submittal is required annually for Staff, Faculty, students, volunteers and LTE’s.

 - You can access information about obtaining out-of-state certified driver abstracts from the following locations: